leaysgur/slides/docs/cloudflare_workers_tech_talks-2/index.md

 - 🅱️ Mock specific `env` by yourself at runtime
   - Intutive, less LoC

-Be careful that `miniflare` requires `await` to setup and `dispose()` to shutdown.
-`env.XXX` itself is a sync API though.
+Be careful that `miniflare` requires `await` to setup and `dispose()` to shutdown. `env.XXX` itself is a sync API though.

 ---

 ### Thanks `miniflare`(+`workerd`) but,

-- Not all bindings are supported
+- Not all bindings support local mode
   - https://github.com/cloudflare/workers-sdk/issues/4360
-- Some bindings require network even in local mode 🤔
+- Some bindings use remote API even in local mode(!)
   - https://github.com/cloudflare/workers-sdk/pull/4522
 - No way to debug with remote data effectively
   - `wragnler pages dev -- vite build --watch` takes too much time to reload